senseBox

 How can I use senseBox and what are its benefits?

-The senseBox is an easy to use IoT toolkit including different sensors for the measurement of temperature, humidity, air pressure, illuminance, UV radiation, volume, or distance.
-The core of the senseBox is an Ardurino micro controller which can be programmed with the graphical programming interface Blockly for senseBox.
+The senseBox is an easy-to-use IoT toolkit including different sensors for the measurement of temperature, humidity, air pressure, illuminance, UV radiation, volume, or distance.
+The core of the senseBox is an Arduino microcontroller which can be programmed with the graphical programming interface Blockly for senseBox.
 Advanced applications can also be programmed directly with the Arduino IDE.

-Furthermore, you can integrate the data from your senseBox into the opensensemap and thus give other interested participants the opportunity to continue working with the data.
+Furthermore, you can integrate the data from your senseBox into the opensensemap and thus allow other interested participants to continue working with the data.